eggsyntax/housing-sim/ROADMAP.md

 ## Other Future Considerations

+### Consider having people give up if they go to long without finding a house

 ### Market Maker/Bank System
 - Add institutional buyers that participate in auctions
 - Could help stabilize markets or add different dynamics